Efelomon/popstream/README.md

   ```

 ### 2. Set Up the Database
-- Import the database.sql file (if included) into your MySQL database.
+- Import the popstream.sql fileinto your MySQL database.
-- Update database connection details in the project files (e.g., config.php).
+- Update database connection details in the project file(config.php).

 ### 3. Start a Local Server
 - Use XAMPP or any PHP server to host the project.